 Inside the ‘arms race’ for a private stock exchange – and why it’s dividing the City

-At a private workshop at the London Stock Exchange in September, a room full of investors and City bosses were split into separate groups and told to talk amongst themselves.
+At a private workshop at the London Stock Exchange in September, a room full of investors and City bosses were split into separate groups and told to talk among themselves.

-Spread among them were officials from the Treasury, the Financial Conduct Authority and the London Stock Exchange, scribbling down the thoughts of those speaking and trying to prompt and probe the discussion in certain ways.
+Spread among them were officials from the Treasury, the Financial Conduct Authority and the London Stock Exchange, scribbling down the thoughts of those in attendance and trying to probe and prompt the discussion in different directions.

-The boss of the exchange, Julia Hoggett, and capital markets guru, Mark Austin, had just posed a series of six questions to those in attendance with one overarching aim: how can we create a new private stock market that works?
+Julia Hoggett, the chief executive of the London Stock Exchange, and capital markets guru, Mark Austin, had just posed a series of six questions to the room with one overarching aim: how can we create a new private stock market that works?

-“There is a bit of an arms race around figuring this out,” said one executive in attendance.
+“There is a bit of an arms race around figuring this out,” said one executive in the meeting.
 “Everyone’s trying to figure it out, and it’s an exceptionally hard problem to solve.”

 Some in the City had raised concerns that the appeal of a private exchange would be eroded by cumbersome red tape that would make it indistinguishable from listing on the public markets.